VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

 In order to evaluate the advantages of intermediate code-based vulnerability candidate representation over source code-based one, we conduct experiments with the following two vulnerability candidate representations:

-\begin{itemize} \item {\em \underline{s}ource code- and \underline{Se}mantics-based \underline{V}ulnerability \underline{C}andidate} (sSeVC): A sSeVC is a sequence of source code statements that have some data-dependence or control-dependence with a sSyVC (i.e., source code- and Syntax-based Vulnerability Candidate, as defined in Section \ref{subsec:definition}) and can be obtained by using a source code static analysis tool (e.g., {\em Joern} \cite{yamaguchi2014modeling}). \item iSeVC: An iSeVC is a sequence of intermediate code statements that have some data-dependence or control-dependence with a sSyVC.
+\begin{itemize} \item {\em \underline{s}ource code- and \underline{Se}mantics-based \underline{V}ulnerability \underline{C}andidate} (sSeVC): A sSeVC is a sequence of source code statements that have some data-dependence or control-dependence with an sSyVC (i.e., source code- and Syntax-based Vulnerability Candidate, as defined in Section \ref{sec:Design}) and can be obtained by using a source code static analysis tool (e.g., {\em Joern} \cite{yamaguchi2014modeling}). \item iSeVC: An iSeVC is a sequence of intermediate code statements that have some data-dependence or control-dependence with an sSyVC.
 Compared with source code-based representation, iSeVC is in the static single assignment (i.e., SSA) form, which assures that each variable is defined-and-then-used and is assigned exactly once. \end{itemize}

-We report the experimental results with VulDeeLocator-BGRU, while noting that experimental results with Vul\-DeeLo\-cator-BLSTM are similar.
+We use the target programs in Test-set-1 to test VulDeeLocator-BGRU, while noting that experimental results with Vul\-DeeLo\-cator-BLSTM are similar.
 Table \ref{Table_Compilation_RQ1} summarizes the comparison.
-We observe that iSeVCs lead to better results than sSeVCs, including a 1.7\% improvement in false-positive rate, a 28.8\% improvement in false-negative rate, a 9.9\% improvement in accuracy, a 3.2\% improvement in precision, and a 18.3\% improvement in F1-measure.
+We observe that iSeVCs lead to better results than sSeVCs, including a 4.6\% improvement in false-positive rate, a 7.4\% improvement in false-negative rate, a 6.5\% improvement in accuracy, a 5.9\% improvement in precision, and a 6.7\% improvement in F1-measure.
 This can be attributed to the two advantages of intermediate code-based representation: (i) intermediate code is in the SSA form, which can expose more information about control-flows and the define-use relations between variables; (ii) intermediate code-based vulnerability candidates can capture more semantic information (e.g. the relations between the definitions of types or macros and their uses), which however may not be identified by sSeVCs.
 This is justified by the following two examples.